-The following map (Figure 1) shows natural and man-made features and structures in the survey area.
-Information on sediments in the harbour was obtained from the navigational chart of the area (Land Information New Zealand Chart Number 6821, published July 2007), and from information on sediment type collected during sled-sampling for previous monitoring surveys (NIWA, unpublished data).
+The following maps (Figure 1) show natural and man-made features and structures in the survey area.
+Information on sediments in the harbour was obtained from the navigational charts of the area (Land Information New Zealand Chart Number 6142, published January 1988), and from information on sediment type collected during sled-sampling for previous monitoring surveys (NIWA, unpublished data).
 Information on shoreline composition (beaches, rocky shores, sea defences, etc.) and artificial structures was obtained from the navigational chart, GoogleTM Earth, and personal knowledge.
 Habitat data were mapped by eye, since we are not aware of any sources of georeferenced information.
 Information from GoogleTM Earth is georeferenced and coordinates were used to map the structures in GIS.

-The water area of the harbour at high tide is ca 5,458 ha, the shoreline length is ca 92 km and the spring tidal prism (the volume of water entering on the flood tide) is ca 89.6 million m (information from NIWA's Estuarine Environment Classification database: Hume et al. 2007).
-The ratio of the spring tidal prism to volume at high water is 0.73 (i.e. approximately 75% of the water present in the harbour at high tide leaves on the subsequent ebb).
-The index of shoreline complexity is 0.28 (this index, calculated from the 1:50,000 topographic map as the reciprocal of the length of the perimeter of the estuary shoreline divided by the circumference of a circle that has the same area as that estuary, varies from 1.0 for a simple circular basin to <0.1 for a very complex shoreline with multiple arms), indicating the moderately simple and non-indented form of the harbour's shoreline (the value for the complex, highly indented Waitemata Harbour, in contrast, is 0.12).
+The water area of the harbour at high tide is ca 1263 ha, the shoreline length is ca 29 km and the spring tidal prism (the volume of water entering on the flood tide) is ca 30.8 million m3 (information from NIWA's Estuarine Environment Classification database: Hume et al. 2007).
+The ratio of the spring tidal prism to volume at high water is 0.81 (i.e. approximately 80% of the water present in the harbour at high tide leaves on the subsequent ebb).
+The index of shoreline complexity is 0.42 (this index, calculated from the 1:50,000 topographic map as the reciprocal of the length of the perimeter of the estuary shoreline divided by the circumference of a circle that has the same area as that estuary, varies from 1.0 for a simple circular basin to <0.1 for a very complex shoreline with multiple arms), indicating the relatively simple and non-indented form of the harbour's shoreline (the complex and highly indented Waitemata Harbour, in contrast, has a ratio of 0.12).

-Figure 1a Map of the sampling area in Bluff Harbour showing habitats (upper) and artificial structures (lower) present.
+Figure 1a Map of the sampling area around Port Nelson (upper) and detail of the port and Nelson Haven showing habitats present (lower).